Skip to content

 Typing Indicators

-Triggerfish sends and receives typing indicators on Telegram.
-When your agent is processing a request, the bot shows "typing..." in the chat.
-When you are typing, the agent is aware of it.
+When your agent is processing a request, the bot shows "typing..." in the Telegram chat.
+The indicator runs while the LLM is generating a response and clears when the reply is sent.

 Changing Classification